AlaskaDav/Online-Retail/README.md

 - [Recommendations](#recommendations)

 #### Data Source
-This is a real life data gotten from Forage site. (.xlsx file)
+This is a real life data gotten from Forage site (.xlsx file).

-#### Background
-The Coca-Cola Company is an American multinational corporation founded in 1892.
-It manufactures, sells and markets soft drinks including Coca-Cola, other non-alcoholic beverage concentrates and syrups, and alcoholic beverages.
-Its stock is listed on the NYSE and is part of the DJIA and the S&P 500 and S&P 100 indexes.
-Coca-Cola was developed in 1886 by pharmacist John Stith Pemberton.
-At the time it was introduced, the product contained cocaine from coca leaves and caffeine from kola nuts which together acted as a stimulant.
-The data file contains a record of sale operation for various retailers between year 2022 and 2023.

 #### Tools Used